 In collaboration with Statistics Canada, the CLSA launched the recruitment of the first 20,000 participants for the telephone-interview portion of the study in 2009.
 In March 2010, four Computer-Assisted Telephone Interview (CATI) sites became fully operational at the University of Victoria, the University of Manitoba, the University of Sherbrooke and Dalhousie University.

 In 2010, the CLSA embarked on a coordinated ethics review process with 11 ethics boards from across Canada.
 Conditional approval of the CLSA protocol was received in December 2010.
 Final approval was granted in June 2011.

 A pilot study to assess the feasibility of the in-home interview was held in Montreal and Hamilton in spring 2011.
 In December 2011, the CLSA welcomed its first group of participants for a pilot study at the Data Collection Site (DCS) at McMaster University.
 An additional pilot took place in Montreal in early 2012.
 The study was conducted with French-speaking participants at the Research Institute of the McGill University Health Centre.

 In 2011, the CLSA launched its next cycle of recruitment for the telephone-interview portion of the study in partnership with provincial ministries of health.

-Recruitment of the 30,000 participants who will take part in the comprehensive portion of the study – in-home interviews and Data Collection Site visits – began in early 2012.
+Recruitment of the 30,000 participants, who will take part in the at-home interviews and Data Collection Site visits, began in early 2012.